GoodRequest/express-joi-to-swagger/docs/middlewaresMigration.md

 The only one thing that is necessary to do is to update express-joi-to-swagger configuration like in the example where main changes are:

-- `groupName` is not necessary anymore as extractor function will receive the copy of values passed into the middleware
+- `groupName` so as `paramName` are not necessary anymore as extractor function will receive the copy of values passed into the middleware.
-- `middlewareArguments` is used instead of paramName what makes possible to define several arguments at once
+Max depth of values if 5 otherwise null will be returned
-- `extractor` is a replacement for `permissionsDescriptionFormatter` what is now middleware specific
+- `formatter` is a replacement for `permissionsDescriptionFormatter` what is now middleware specific
-- `firstVersionExtractor` was created to support the return type of old default formatter return type.
-Can be imported like `import { firstVersionExtractor } from "express-joi-to-swagger/src/utils/extractors";`
+- `basicArrayFormatter()` was created to support the return type of old default formatter return type.
+Can be imported like `import { basicArrayFormatter } from "express-joi-to-swagger/src/utils/extractors";`

 ```typescript
 // Old configuration